Our Governing Body and Governor Information

 Hi, I’m Michael Thomas and I joined the HJS Governing Body as a Parent Governor in September 2016.
 I have one son here at Heatherside Juniors.

 I have worked within the educational sector as a senior manager delivering PFI Contracts for many years, I felt that becoming a member of the governing body gave me the perfect opportunity to support our already excelling students and teaching teams by sharing my experience and knowledge of delivering and managing successful school estates to HJS.

 I joined Heatherside Junior School as a Learning Support Assistant in 2009.
 In this role I worked with children across all year groups who needed extra support with their speech, language and communication skills.
-Having become a full-time class teacher in Year 4, I thoroughly enjoy being part of a wonderful and supportive team.
+Having become a full-time class teacher in Year 4 last, I thoroughly enjoyed being part of a wonderful and supportive team.
+I am now continuing my teaching career in a different Hampshire School but wanted to remain part of Heatherside Junior.
 I believe that mutual respect, hard work and kindness result in a positive environment conducive to learning and success.
 I have an interest in raising young people’s self-esteem and their wellbeing.
 Happy people achieve great things!

-My eldest son is currently in Year 4 and I have two younger children who will also be attending Heatherside Junior School over the next 9 years.
+My eldest son is currently in Year 5 and a daughter in Year 3, with a younger one who will also be attending Heatherside Junior School over the next 8 years.
 I love being part of the Heatherside community and I firmly believe that the children in our local area deserve excellent educational provision.

 Heatherside Juniors is a wonderful school which promotes the best for young people, which I am proud to be a part of.